xplosionmind/old.tommi.space/_notes/public/Self debugging.md

 ---
 date: 2020-12-08
-tags: ["zen", "draft"]
+tags: zen, wip
 title: "Self-debugging"
 ---
-Self debugging means he process of sitting down, forgetting about everything else, and debugging yourself as if you were a buggy program.
+*Self debugging* consists in the process of sitting down, forgetting about everything else, and debugging yourself as if you were a buggy program.
 Trying to find out what's going on at a deeper level, without ending up throwing away, repressing, or wrongly addressing the core of some personal issue.

 <br>
 <br>